AMOfficalGithub/CutieEditor/README.md

 # CutieEditor

-A TextEditor that supports .NET Console applications including WPF, ASP.Net and CLI programs.
+A TextEditor that supports .NET Console applications including WPF, ASP.Net, Angular and CLI programs.

   Key Features for the TextEditor: